 iOS 10 offers major changes visually and features besides the usual security fixes.
 Traditionally Apple has kept a tight leash on its operating system and has given very limited control to 3rd party developers over native capabilities.
 Let’s take an in-depth look into what’s new.

 In-Depth Look Into iOS 10 – Whats New and Good – The Messages app has been overhauled with a lot of radical changes and feature additions.
 The new Messages app looks nothing like the staid old self and resembles a full-fledged messenger app like WhatsApp.

-You can add special Bubble effects which lets you add another dimension to the plain text and express added feelings such as loud, gentle, with a slam or with mysterious invisible ink.
-There are full screen effects to create an impact for special occasions, like Balloons, Confetti, Lasers, Fireworks and Shooting Stars.
-However these effects play only once when you open the message for the first time.
-Space for digital touch allows you write, draw, send sketches, etc.
+You can add special Bubble effects which let you add another dimension to the plain text and express added feelings such as loud, gentle, with a slam or with mysteriously invisible ink.
+There are full-screen effects to create an impact for special occasions, like Balloons, Confetti, Lasers, Fireworks and Shooting Stars.
+However, these effects play only once when you open the message for the first time.
+Space for digital touch allows you to write, draw, send sketches, etc.

 There is also a mini app store for iMessges which can be used to download apps designed for specifically to be used within the Messages app.
 Apps meant for Messages could be like the one that allows you to download and send stickers.

 Future apps that would be debuting soon could allow for more tasks to be accomplished from with Messages such as ordering food and making payments.
 To avoid clutter, you can turn the apps on/off from the ‘Manage’ tab in the app store.